RomanistHere/Measureland/src/markdown/posts/en/why-svelte.md

 It all would be likely helpful if we were building a skyscraper and had a team of professionals.
 But we're building a home, and it's an obvious overkill.

 By the way, if there were other skyscrapers around, chances are that ours wouldn't be the best one.
-Visitors would get stuck in elevators from time to time and wouldn't be happy about it. <a href="https://cscalfani.medium.com/goodbye-object-oriented-programming-a59cda4c0e53" class="article__link" target="_blank" rel="noopener">Sorry OOP</a>.
+Visitors would get stuck in elevators from time to time and wouldn't be happy about it. <a href="https://cscalfani.medium.com/goodbye-object-oriented-programming-a59cda4c0e53" class="article__link" target="_blank" rel="noopener">Sorry, OOP</a>.

 #### React/Preact.